DFofFreedom/hello-world/README.md

 # hello-world
 Hello GitHub,

-My name is DAvid Fisher, I'm a Research Fellow at the Universty of Aberdeen.
+My name is David Fisher, I'm a Research Fellow at the Universty of Aberdeen.

 I study social interactions and the role they play in evolution.